 Is my baby in need of stimulation?

-Next in importance to feeding, does your baby have a high need for cuddles, physical comfort, rocking and other vestibular stimulation?
+Does your baby have a high need for cuddles, physical comfort, rocking and other vestibular stimulation?
 Many babies benefit from being carried close to their carers in well-fitted slings.
 Well meaning advice about not “overstimulating” your baby is counterproductive for the majority of little ones.
 In cultures where babies are carried a lot, and fed abundantly (not to the clock), crying and fussing are minimal.

 Is my baby allergic to cows’ milk?